AdobeDocs/commerce-php/src/pages/development/security/subresource-integrity.md

 ## Subresource Integrity Hash Generation

-The Subresource Integrity hash generation process starts after [static content](https://experienceleague.adobe.com/en/docs/commerce-operations/configuration-guide/cli/static-view/static-view-file-deployment) for every package area is deployed.
+The Subresource Integrity hash generation process begins once [static content](https://experienceleague.adobe.com/en/docs/commerce-operations/configuration-guide/cli/static-view/static-view-file-deployment) for each package area has been deployed.
-The [postprocessor](https://github.com/magento-commerce/magento2ce/tree/2.4-develop/app/code/Magento/Csp/Model/Deploy/Package/Processor/PostProcessor) class processes all javascript files by package and generates integrity hashes.
+The [postprocessor](https://github.com/magento-commerce/magento2ce/tree/2.4-develop/app/code/Magento/Csp/Model/Deploy/Package/Processor/PostProcessor) class then systematically processes all javascript files within each package and generates integrity hashes.
-The postprocessor class invokes the [SubresourceIntegrityCollector](https://github.com/magento-commerce/magento2ce/blob/2.4-develop/app/code/Magento/Csp/Model/SubresourceIntegrityCollector.php) class to collect integrity hashes to save in cache once all packages are deployed.
+The postprocessor class triggers the [SubresourceIntegrityCollector](https://github.com/magento-commerce/magento2ce/blob/2.4-develop/app/code/Magento/Csp/Model/SubresourceIntegrityCollector.php) class to collect the hashes which are cached for storage after all packages are deployed.
 All integrity hashes are stored in cache via the [SubresourceIntegrityRepository](https://github.com/magento-commerce/magento2ce/blob/2.4-develop/app/code/Magento/Csp/Model/SubresourceIntegrityRepository.php) class.

 ## Subresource Integrity Caching

 Subresource Integrity hashes are stored and organized in cache by the deployed package area - frontend, base or admin.
-Hash value for a specific file can be retrieved from the cache using the `getByPath` function in the [SubresourceIntegrityRepository](https://github.com/magento-commerce/magento2ce/blob/2.4-develop/app/code/Magento/Csp/Model/SubresourceIntegrityRepository.php) class.
+The hash value for a specific file can be retrieved from the cache using the `getByPath` function in the [SubresourceIntegrityRepository](https://github.com/magento-commerce/magento2ce/blob/2.4-develop/app/code/Magento/Csp/Model/SubresourceIntegrityRepository.php) class.

 Caches can be purged in the following ways: